Cripzs/Crip-s-Gaming-Chair-Key-System/README.md

 # Crip-s-Gaming-Chair [Discontinued]

-## Crip's Gaming Chair was a roblox tool which is no longer supported you can **NOT** use it anymore.
+## Crip's Gaming Chair was a roblox script which is no longer maintained.

 Main Script:
 ```lua